ML4SCI/ML4SCI.github.io/_gsocproposals/2026/proposal_QMLHEP10.md

 ## Expected results
-  * Trained quantum diffusion model
+  * Trained quantum Kolmogorov-Arnold Network
   * Benchmark of the performance on a HEP dataset compared against a classical reference model